 If you have one week on the South Island of New Zealand, there are several different ways to plan your time.
-Whether you want to go hiking in Wanaka, visit the Milford Sound, see Aoraki/Mount Cook from the land and the sky, or spend your days engaging in all of the heart-pounding activities Queenstown has to offer, we have four great suggestions for you.
+Whether you want to go hiking in Wanaka, visit the Milford Sound, see Aoraki/Mount Cook from the land and the sky, or spend your days engaging in all of the heart-pounding activities Queenstown has to offer, we have several suggestions for you.

 These itineraries can be done all year.
 The best time to go hiking is spring through fall (September through May) and the best time to go skiing is in the winter (June through August).